SleepyLGod/SleepyLGod.github.io/_pages/cv.md

 - Organized large-scale conferences and cultural and sports activities.
 - Coordinated the work of departments of the committee.
 - Volunteer activities including Campus Health Maintenance and Hometown cleaning.
-- Social practice activities including high-school presentations and the "Three Rural Areas" Social Practice, gaining the prize of **School Excellent Practice Individual** in July 2021.
+- Social practice activities including high-school presentations and the "Three Rural Areas" Social Practice.
+- Gained the prize of **School Excellent Practice Individual** in July 2021.